danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ## Notes

 [^pathmind]: It should be pointed out that although machine learning is part of AI, AI is a broader concept.
 AI, machine learning and deep learning are terms that are often used interchangeably but there are the key distinctions to be made.
 To explain: "You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest and working out.
 Deep learning is a subset of machine learning, and machine learning is a subset of AI, which is an umbrella term for any computer program that does something smart.
 In other words, all machine learning is AI, but not all AI is machine learning, and so forth."
-See pathmind's "A.I.
-Wiki: A Beginner’s Guide to Important Topics in AI, Machine Learning, and Deep Learning", https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning.
+See Pathmind's "A.I.
+Wiki: A Beginner’s Guide to Important Topics in AI, Machine Learning, and Deep Learning," https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning.

-[^diagram]: See Kate Crawford and Vladan Joler's essay and diagram "Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources" (2018) for a detailed explanation of this, https://anatomyof.ai/.
+[^diagram]: See Kate Crawford and Vladan Joler's essay and diagram "Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources," (2018) for a detailed explanation of this, https://anatomyof.ai/.

-[^Weizenbaum]: Joseph Weizenbaum.
-“ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine,” *Communications of the ACM* 9 (1), 1996: 36-45.
+[^Weizenbaum]: Joseph Weizenbaum, "ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine,"" *Communications of the ACM* 9, no.1 (1996): 36-45.

 [^Weizenbaum2]: Weizenbaum.
 “ELIZA*, 42.